Budget Hi-Res Audio Player Review: The Xduoo X10

 It seems like ages since I reviewed the Xduoo X3.
 That little DAP had to be one of the best bang for buck audio players of the past few years.
 Now things have gotten a little pricier and Xduoo has released the X10.
 This new audio player, on paper, seems to offer budget audiophiles a lot of value for money.

-In fact, Xduoo have managed to cram a lot of quality components inside the industrial looking body.
+In fact, Xduoo has managed to cram a lot of quality components inside the industrial looking body.
 It may not have all the bells and whistles of those high priced Astell & Kern DAP's but what does the Xduoo X10 have to offer?

 Quality on the inside